-Facilitating Mutually Beneficial Exchanges Between the USA & Africa that Benefit People, Animals, and the Environment
+Facilitating Points of Encounter and Impact Between the USA & Africa that Benefit People, Animals, and the Environment

-Further, to ensure the long-term viability and effectiveness of the organizations and interventions we support in Africa, ANAW-USA works to build M&E capacity while also utilizing our team’s expertise to support research/data collection that furthers the creation of an evidence base to inform and build feedback structures into specific interventions.
-This is done with an eye towards promoting best practices on animal welfare issues as well as the sustainability and clear outcomes of projects.
-This behind the scenes work is an essential part of our contribution to ANAW and of creating a lasting model of change for animals on the continent that has the capacity to scale and feed into long-term solutions.
+To ensure the long-term viability and effectiveness of the initiatives and interventions we support in Africa, ANAW-USA also works to build evaluative capacity by utilizing our team’s expertise in research, data collection, and M&E. This is done with the goal of promoting learning and humility when facing the inevitable challenges of advancing the cause of animal welfare, while also incentivizing a focus on impact and the tangible outcomes of projects.
+This behind the scenes work is an essential component of our contribution and partnership, and helps to creating a durable, adaptive model of change for animals on the continent that has the capacity to scale and feed into long-term solutions.

-By focusing on behind the scenes resource mobilization, research & evidence-generation, knowledge exchange, & strategic development at our USA office, we empower and enable our ANAW colleagues in Africa to devote more of their time and efforts towards on the ground projects & program efforts that make a tangible difference to animals and communities.
-Together this allows us to push strategic, data-driven interventions that bring rigor and accountability to animal advocacy efforts in Africa.
-This 21st century model of international partnerships and collaboration allows for different entities working towards a shared cause to support one another, while focusing on doing what we each do best.
+By focusing on behind the scenes resource mobilization, research & evidence-generation, knowledge exchange, & strategic partnerships at our USA office, we empower and enable our partners in Africa to devote more of their time and efforts towards on the ground projects & programs that make a tangible difference to animals and communities.
+This 21st century model of international collaboration and non-profit partnership allows for entities working towards a shared cause in different parts of the world to leverage what each has to offer to support one another, while focusing on doing what we each do best.

 Central Issues at Hand: